-With a record-high stock market and low-interest rates from the Federal Reserve, inflation if not already here, seems to be right around the corner.
+After a record-high stock market, low-interest rates from the Federal Reserve, and pandemic woes, inflation arrived.

 Inflation, a general increase in prices for goods and services, which reduces the purchasing power of money, may sound scary.